stellagra/AutomaticFaceAnalysis/README.md

 # Automatic Face Analysis

 This repository shall provide a collection about databases and tools for the analysis of faces.
+The intention is to gather datasets which are available.
+However, dataset which are not available might be added since those can be helpful as a source of related work.
 Please note that this repo is under development.
 Feel free to reach out for additions, and/or corrections.
 If you find a link or reference is outdated, I am happy to receive your feedback for corrections.

+Notes:
+- I neither claim completeness nor correctness.
-Access rights to the databases might change or licenses might run out.
+- Access rights to the databases might change or licenses might run out.

-**Important note:**
-I do not own any of the following databases.
+- I do not own any of the following databases.
 For questions about access and details, please contact the respective authors.

 ## Table of Contents